kasnder/aireg/_pages/about.md

 The roots of this project lie somewhere between London, Oxford and Venice.

-In March 2022, members of the University of Oxford and Gooenough College met in Venice to discuss their ideas about the regulation of AI.
+In March 2022, members of the University of Oxford and Goodenough College met in Venice to discuss their ideas about the regulation of AI.

-In the followig weeks, we will share their thoughts with you.
+In the following weeks, we will share their thoughts with you.

 Tess and Konrad